 That doesn't mean that intercourse is going to feel exactly the same with every partner, for men or women.
 It won't even feel the exact same with any ONE partner all the time, or even throughout a single act of intercourse -- for instance, it's normal to have it all feel tighter right at the start of intercourse, before we get more and more aroused.

-Unlike vaginas, the size of a man's penis isn't as adaptable and changeable.
-Certainly, a guy can have a harder or less hard erection at times, but his penis basically has two sizes that are pretty much static once he's an adult: the size he is flaccid (unerect) and the size he is erect.
-The vagina conforms to the shape and size of whatever is in side of it, so you can see how that's pretty different.
+Unlike vaginas, the size of a penis isn't as adaptable and changeable.
+Certainly, a person with a penis can have a harder or less hard erection at times, but their penis basically has two sizes that are pretty much static once they're an adult: the size they are flaccid (unerect) and the size they are erect.
+The vagina conforms to the shape and size of whatever is inside of it, so you can see how that's pretty different.

-The average length of a grown male penis is around five and a half inches, and the average width (the measurement around the penis) is around four and a half inches.
+The average length of a grown adult penis is around five and a half inches, and the average width (and here we're talking about the measurement around the penis) is around four and a half inches.
 A four inch penis lengthwise is below average, but it's still within the arena of normal.
 A penis which is only one inch in width would be very unusual and far below what's average with width.
 If, perchance, by width you mean distance across, then that's getting closer to the average, but three inches ACROSS would be way above average, and highly unusual.
 I get the feeling that your idea of the range of penis sizes either isn't realistic, or that you're perhaps misunderstanding what width is, or estimating width by sight poorly.
-If you had a male partner whose width around was only an inch, it'd be no wonder it was difficult to feel any or much sensation during intercourse, just like you're not likely to feel a whole lot from using a tampon once it's in.
+If you had a partner with a penis whose width around was only an inch, it'd be no wonder it was difficult to feel any or much sensation during intercourse, just like you're not likely to feel a whole lot from using a tampon once it's in.
 Either example you've given here with the two penises, actually, are of widths which are smaller than average.

 Too, there's a lot more to the sensations of intercourse than just a size "match."
 The vaginal canal, once you get past the first 1/3 of it, actually isn't at all sensitive to fine touch, or surface sensations.
 Instead, the way it's sensitive is due to fullness and pressure, pressure put on what surrounds the vaginal canal, which are mostly portions of the internal clitoris.
 So, the larger or wider whatever is inside it is, the more sensation a person will tend to feel (and how that sensation feels varies: sometimes it might feel amazing, other times it might feel painful and not good at all).
-That's part of why many women will report feeling more from deep manual sex than penis-in-vagina intercourse.
-That's also why length really is a non-issue, because what feels the most sensory for women with intercourse happens right up front.
+That's part of why many people with vaginas will report feeling more from deep manual sex than vaginal intercourse.
+That's also why length really is a non-issue, because what feels the most sensory for people with vaginas with intercourse happens right up front.

 For people with a penis and with vulvas alike, everyone also has different curves and shapes, and doesn't fit together exactly the same.
 The vagina is very flexible, but it does have limits and it's own topography that isn't so changeable.
 As well, things like wetness and warmth, angles and positions, how fast or slow someone moves, deep or shallow -- all of these things create different feelings, and all are things people can change, no matter their size or shape.

 You have the issue of circumcision or not.
 Uncircumcised penises, because they have a foreskin, tend to create a bit more friction and texture than those which have been circumcised.
 (That also often feels different for sexual partners.)
-A man who isn't feeling the sensation he'd like to be during intercourse may need to add lube, shift his position, move faster or slower, deeper or shallower....I hope by now you're getting the picture.
+A person with a penis who isn't feeling the sensation they'd like to be during intercourse may need to add lube, shift their position, move faster or slower, deeper or shallower....I hope by now you're getting the picture.